JeschkeLab/DeerLab/docsrc/source/api/fitbackground.rst

 :mod:`fitbackground`
 **********************

-Fit a parametric background model function to a dipolar time-domain signal
+Fit a parametric background model function to a dipolar signal

 -----------------------------